 I’m Rick Roberts.
-I live with a chill cat and my good dog in lovely Denver, where I try to lead a quiet life: reading, drinking delicious coffee, cooking simple meals, listening to music, walking, and writing sometimes.
+I live with a chill cat and my good dog in Denver, where I read, drink delicious coffee, cook simple meals, enjoy music, walk and bike, and write sometimes.

 flying dingo is my place for mostly short tweet-like, title-less posts and occasional longer form articles about what’s on my mind.
 When I have something to say, I’ll say it here first.

 My sweet dog has been deaf all her life and never been hindered by it as far as I can tell.
 I adopted her from a kind-hearted deaf woman who rescues and finds homes for deaf dogs.
 Thank you, Cathy.

 Being deaf can be a death sentence to a dog.
 Breeders tend to put deaf dogs down because they think they will be unsalable.
 Shelters tend to put them down because they think no one will want them or they worry about liability issues.
 Potential adopters pass by deaf dogs in shelters because they worry that they won’t have the skills to care for them. —Cathy Saye

 A note on privacy